 Rainbow, one of the most colorful hippie names has now gone into obscurity, which can work to your advantage.
 At least there won’t be any Rainbows in your child’s school.

-The name Breeze is ideal a girl with a calm and gentle soul.
-It conjures images of a dream who likes to take long walks all by herself.
+The name Breeze is ideal for a girl with a calm and gentle soul.
+It conjures images of a dreamer who likes to take long walks all by herself.

 Blossom is one of the cutest and freshest hippie names in our opinion.
 And it’s definitely quirkier than Lily or Rose.

 Raya Sunshine is one of the best hippie combination names.
 It sounds like ‘ray of sunshine’, which is cute for the baby.